 c2c provides passenger rail services with low carbon emissions compared to many other forms of transport.
-Being a public transport company we are constantly looking at reducing our emissions through a series of low carbon sustainable, innovative transport improvement plans.
-Every year more than 47 million passenger journeys are made on our trains.
-Our services make an important contribution in reducing carbon emissions from travel because trains produce fewer emissions per passenger kilometre than other forms of transport such as car or air travel.
+Being a public transport company, we are constantly looking at reducing our emissions through a series of low carbon sustainable, innovative transport improvement plans.
+Last year more than 33 million passenger journeys were made on our trains.
+Our services make an important contribution in reducing carbon emissions from travel as our fleet of electric trains produce fewer emissions per passenger kilometre than other forms of transport such as car or air travel.
 A series of carbon reduction programs linked to energy use in buildings, effective waste management and the broader supply chain supports this and addresses our emissions.

 Climate change performance

-As a business we actively respond to both the climate change and resource efficiency agenda by managing our greenhouse gas emissions, waste, water and embodied energy performance via our supply chain.
+As a business we actively respond to both climate change and resource efficiency agenda by managing our greenhouse gas emissions, waste, water and embodied energy performance via our supply chain.
 Reducing our emissions is a priority for c2c.
 We conduct a variety of programs aimed at reducing them which makes sense both environmentally and commercially, especially where energy use reduction is achieved delivering immediate cost efficiencies and sustainable benefits.

 Environmental management & protection

 Safeguarding and protecting the natural environment is a dedicated practice that c2c embraces in the areas that we operate.
-We maintain organisational structures, management systems, procedures and training that ensure compliance with all EU and UK regulatory frameworks.
+We maintain organisational structures, management systems, procedures and training that ensure compliance with all UK regulatory frameworks.